June 5, 2017

 Windows Server 2016 offers many exciting benefits across the board.
 However, when thinking about new storage features with this release and more importantly how it affects backups, one updated feature we want to take a closer look at is Windows Server 2016 ReFS file system 3.1.
 It offers huge improvements over previous file systems in certain use cases as well as predecessor versions of ReFS found in Windows Server 2012.
 What is ReFS?
-What are some of the benefits to using Windows Server 2016 ReFS file system?
+What are some of the benefits to using Windows Server 2016 ReFS file system and Windows server backup?
 How does ReFS make a difference in virtualization and backup technology?
 Are there use cases in which we would not use ReFS?

 What is ReFS File System?

 The ReFS file system stands for "Resilient File System" and gets its name from the new resiliency features that are baked into the new file system.
 Aside from resiliency, the new Microsoft file system is designed with several goals in mind – maximize availability, scalability, and integrity.
 No longer do administrators have to worry about running the chkdsk utility that detects errors in the file system.
 This is due in part to ReFS having the ability to perform online checks in real time of the file system health.
 ReFS uses checksums that allow it to detect any corruption of data and recover from that corruption quickly.
 In fact, if you look at a ReFS formatted volume and run Tools >> Check on the volume, you will quickly receive a message that "You don’t need to check this drive, The ReFS file system does not need to be checked."